Yemen

 Yemen is one of the most conservative countries in West Asia, deeply rooted in Islamic and tribal traditions.
 Dating in the Western sense is rare and typically confined to private, trusted social circles.
 Public affection and sexual relations outside of marriage are illegal and carry serious penalties.

-Leader: Presidential Leadership Council chaired by Rashad al-Alimi (in position since 7 April 2022).
+- Leadership: Presidential Leadership Council chaired by Rashad al-Alimi (in position since 7 April 2022; situation remains fluid amid ongoing conflict)

-Languages: Arabic (Yemeni dialects); small pockets of Soqotri, Mehri, and minority languages.
-English is limited outside elite and business circles.
+- Languages: Arabic (official; Yemeni dialects); small pockets of Soqotri, Mehri, and minority languages; English limited outside elite and business circles

 How dating works here